Tygrak/MocapViz/docs/GettingStarted.md

 ## Creating a Visualization

 We have loaded the data, now we just need to create a visualization using it.
 To do this we will use the helpful class `VisualizationFactory`.
 This class allows us to create visualizations using sensible default parameters.
 After we have created a `VisualizationFactory`, we can use its method `createVisualization` to create the visualization itself.
 The method createVisualization(sequence, visualizationWidth, visualizationHeight, mapWidth, mapHeight) takes four arguments, which should be self-explanatory.
-The first argument is the sequence we want the visualize.
+The first argument is the sequence we want to visualize.
 The next two arguments decide the size in pixels of our resulting visualization.
-The last two arguments decide the size of minimap that will be created as a part of the visualization.
-If we don't want the minimap, we can set its sizes to 0.
+The last two arguments decide the size of mini map that will be created as a part of the visualization.
+If we don't want the mini map, we can set its sizes to 0 and it won't be created.
 The method returns an element that contains the resulting image.
 Let's modify the callback to create a visualization and add it to the document.

 ```javascript
 function load() {